grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 weight: 70
 killercoda:
   title: How to create alerts with log data
-  description: Learn how to use Loki with Grafana Alerting to keep track of what’s happening in your environment with real logs.
+  description: Learn how to use Loki with Grafana Alerting to keep track of what’s happening in your environment with real log data.
   backend:
     imageid: ubuntu
 ---